Women's Health and Orthopedics

 PELVIC FLOOR WORKSHOP

-A Pelvic-Floor Workshop is a 60-minute workshop for women who want to gain a deeper understanding of their deep core and learn strategies to help with common issues like:
+This Workshop is best suited for 60-minute for women who want to gain a deeper understanding of their deep core and learn strategies to help with common issues like:

 Pelvic Floor Problems